-Eyebrows that were thin and arched continued to be worn in the early years, a carry over form the 1930s, as well as in the late 1940s, leading into the contoured faces of the 1940s.
+Eyebrows that were thin and arched continued to be worn in the early years, a carry-over from the 1930s, as well as in the late 1940s, leading into the contoured faces of the 1940s.
 Eyebrows were worn fairly natural-looking.
 Arches were well-groomed, but eyebrows weren’t tweezed to be extremely thin–only the stray hairs were removed to create an even, natural arch.
 They were further defined with eyebrow pencils that were slightly darker than the hair–a line was drawn at the top of the brow and the hairs below were left soft.
 Most women didn’t even use an eyebrow pencil, instead just dabbing on a little petroleum jelly to smooth the hairs into an arch.
 Personally, I like this look best for day wear.

 Very little makeup was used on the eyes.
 During the day, most women wore a light coating of dark brown or black mascara.
 Some only used Vaseline brushed on the lashes.
 Mascara came in liquid, paste, or cake with a small lash brush.
 Adding a drop of water or spit to cake makeup gave it a thick build up.
 1940s eye lashes were a bit on the heavy side compared to today’s look.
 Mascara was applied to both the upper and lower lashes.